 How to use technology for retaining millennials

 To make retention sustainable, employers must understand their peoples’ motivators and demotivators on an individual, personalized level.
 The best way to do this is to embed it into the talent management systems, where relevant stakeholders can access and highlight any retention challenges.
-We are seeing emerging technologies such as cloud, mobile, analytics, artificial intelligence etc. finding application in the field of retention management.
+We are seeing emerging technologies such as cloud, mobile, analytics, artificial intelligence, etc. finding applications in the field of retention management.
 For example, Biz Merlin’s retention management module offers a highly customized, person-wise analysis of employees’ retention statuses.
 As Dr. Amrinder Arora, CEO and co-founder of BizMerlin puts it, Artificial Intelligence can help adequately capture the goals and incentives of diverse workforce categories, right from Millennials to Baby Boomers.
 The AI algorithms can be designed to steer employee growth and incentivize productivity based on each employee’s personal preferences and achievable skills.
 The BizMerlin retention application applies these very principles and follows a three-fold approach to flag off probable exits, early on and prevent cost and reputational damage to the company.

-- Define engagement/retention drivers: Define the key bucket areas which act as motivators or demotivators.
+Define the key bucket areas which act as motivators or demotivators.
 For example, you can define “Compensation and Benefits”, “Job Satisfaction” and “Personal Concerns” as core areas on which you assess employees’ engagement levels.

-- Quantify engagement: The above points provide qualitative insights into employees’ retention status, but this needs to be quantified so as to track and analyze retention levels over a period of time.
+The above points provide qualitative insights into employees’ retention status, but this needs to be quantified so as to track and analyze retention levels over a period of time.
 Having a “retention score” assigned to each employee will help compare and prioritize retention actions.
 HR can gain visibility to particular pain areas, for example- more number of exits under a particular department or supervisor.